panva/node-oidc-provider/docs/README.md

 ### extraTokenClaims

 Function used to get additional access token claims when it is being issued.
-These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt`, and `jwt-ietf` formatted tokens as top level claims as well.
-Returned claims may not overwrite other top level claims.
+These claims will be available in your storage under property `extra`, returned by introspection as top level claims and pushed into `jwt` formatted tokens as top level claims as well.
+Returned claims may not overwrite pre-existing top level claims.